szhorvat/IGraphM/README.md

  - write documentation
  - write unit tests

-You can contact me in email.
+You can contact me by email.
 Evaluate the following in Mathematica to get my email address:

     Uncompress["1:eJxTTMoPChZiYGAorsrILypLLHFIz03MzNFLzs8FAG/xCOI="]